-To achieve the changes implied in the purpose statement, Plan India proposes to implement six gender transformative programs which will enable us to achieve the goal of "20 Million girls in India are able to learn, lead, decide and thrive".
+To achieve the changes implied in the purpose statement, Plan India proposes to implement six gender transformative programs which will enable us to achieve the goal of "one crore girls and young women in India are able to learn, lead, decide and thrive".
 The thematic areas are aligned to the areas of global distinctiveness (AoGD) articulated by Plan International.

-The programs that are proposed to be implemented during the Country Strategy-V Update (2022-2027) period are as follows:
+The programs that are proposed to be implemented during the revised Country Strategy-V (2022- 2027) period are as follows:

-Learn Decide Thrive Program 1 Program 2 Program 3 Program 4 Program 5 Program 6 Promoting Promoting Promoting Sexual Safety for Promoting Resilience in Inclusive and Youth and and Reproductive Girls and Nutrition and Emergencies Quality Household Health Services and Child Early Education Economic Rights and Maternal Protection Childhood 4 Security & Child Health Development Lead
+Learn Decide Thrive Program 1 Program 2 Program 3 Program 4 Program 5 Program 6 Promoting Inclusive and Quality Education Promoting Youth and Household Economic Security Promoting Sexual and Reproductive Health Rights and Services and Child Promoting Maternal, Child Health, Nutrition and Early Childhood Development Climate and Humanitarian Action Le ad